-Year after year, the Kalmre brothers who organise this event, as well as a nascent summer version in the neighbouring Latvian capital of Riga, have worked tirelessly to develop their offering at a time when, let’s face it, a lot of their onetime peers in the action sorts event management have felt the cold economic winds end their runs.
+Year after year, the Kalmre brothers who organise this event, as well as a nascent summer version in the neighbouring Latvian capital of Riga, have worked tirelessly to develop their offering at a time when, let’s face it, a lot of their onetime peers in the action sports event management game have felt the cold economic winds end their runs.
 That is worthy of respect in and of itself.

 Being when it is (historically in the January/ February overlap) and where it is, there is always an undercurrent of eclecticism about the contest and this year was no different.
 Skaters ranging from Tony Hawk to Greyson Fletcher wowed the family-friendly audience of people who no doubt stayed for both the skate and BMX contests.